 Step 1.
 Rinse, hull, and dice up some fresh strawberries and place them in a large skillet

 Step 2.
 Stir in some water and granulated sugar.

 Step 3.
 Bring mixture to a light simmer and allow the strawberries to soften and cook down until they are easy to mash.

 Step 4.
-Mash the strawberries and continue simmering until the strawberry pulp has lost most of its color and the juices in the pan are syrupy.
+Mash the strawberries and continue simmering until the juices in the pan have reduced and are syrupy.

 Step 6.
-You should now have about 2 cups of beautiful red, strawberry syrup!
-Let cool completely and then place in the fridge until cold.
+Stir in lemon juice. if using.
+Let cool completely, and then place in the fridge until cold.